lastlockedroom/lastlockedroom.github.io/_posts/2023-11-13-christmas-crime.md

 ---

-On the whole, I think I actually liked the follow-up a lot more than the first one!
+On the whole, I think I liked the follow-up a lot more than the first one!
 And it's not even because of the impossible crimes!
-It's actually the characters that did it for me, believe it or not.
+Funnily enough, it's the characters that did it for me.

 Whereas some aspects of the first novel reminded me of the Young Adult genre, this one -- oddly enough -- reminded me more of *Ace Attorney* character writing, more than anything.
 Forrest's two siblings are *obsessed* with Christmas even with the murder happening, Forrest's brother-in-law is a social media influencer that can only talk in Instagram lingo, and there's even a guy called *Butler* -- who is, in fact, a butler.
 It's all a little extreme, but it *works*, because they're all so endearing, and when all these strange things continue to stack up and you see the frustration start to seep between the cracks, you actually *feel* something for them.
 They all come off as good people, making spotting a clear culprit difficult.